nau/scalus/README.md

 - CBOR serialization of Data works on both JVM and JavaScript
 - Type safe UPLC expression builder prototype works on both JVM and JavaScript
 - There are a couple of simple validators that can be used for real.
-- The PubKey validator is 104 bytes long!
+- The PubKey validator is 95 bytes long!
+It's 20x smaller than the 1992 bytes long PlutusTx version!